Expert Commentary

 For Nazis, the goal of racial antisemitism was the extermination of the Jews as a people.

-“If it’s religious antisemitism, then your goal is conversion,” he said.
+“If it’s religious antisemitism, then your goal is conversion,” he says.
 “If it’s political antisemitism, your goal can be the diminishment of Jewish political power, or the expulsion of Jews from the political entity.”

 The goal of economic antisemitism is to limit Jewish economic participation, which Berenbaum says used to be demonstrated by edicts forcing Jews to work in specific industries, or by glass pay ceilings.
 More recently, it’s “the association of Jews with money.”